 In 2017, the New York City Mayor’s Office of Criminal Justice (MOCJ) engaged the assistance of the Research and Evaluation Center at John Jay College of Criminal Justice (JohnJayREC) to support a comprehensive initiative focused on the safety and well-being of New York City residents living in public housing communities.
-JohnJayREC’s involvement in the Mayor’s Action Plan for Neighborhood Safety (MAP) is supported by $28M in contracts between the New York City government and the City University of New York (CUNY) and managed by the Research Foundation of CUNY (RF-CUNY), fiscal agent for all research projects housed at CUNY campuses, including John Jay College.
+JohnJayREC’s involvement in the Mayor’s Action Plan for Neighborhood Safety (MAP) was supported by $28M in contracts and memoranda of agreement between the New York City government and the City University of New York (CUNY) as managed by the Research Foundation of CUNY (RF-CUNY), fiscal agent for all research projects at CUNY campuses, including John Jay College.

 Read reports from the MAP project.

 Jeffrey Butts (PI), Wogod Alawlaqi, Nicole Alexander, Justice Banks, Rebecca Balletto, Patricia Cobar, Sheyla Delgado, Richard Espinobarros, Gina Moreno, Rhoda Ramdeen, Kathleen Tomberg, and Kevin Wolff (affiliated faculty).

 JohnJayREC’s evaluation of the MAP initiative is guided and supported by an Advisory Committee with members recruited from universities and research organizations.